Last updated on March 30th, 2020 at 08:15 pm

 One Gulf lighthouse you can tour is the Boca Grande Lighthouse, 880 Belcher Rd, Boca Grande.
 It’s not a traditional tower; it’s a house with a light on its roof and five rooms of historic exhibits.
 It’s surrounded by a spectacular beach on a barrier island with a second lighthouse nearby – Boca Grande Rear Range.
 More about Boca Grande Lighthouse.
 Here’s a Florida Rambler story on visiting Boca Grande.

-The most remote lighthouses are up for grabs
+The most remote Florida lighthouses are up for sale

 Right now lovers of lighthouses are concerned about what’s going to happen to these lighthouses, which no longer aid navigation.